 Nebraska has laws in place to ensure that third-party litigation funders do not exert undue influence on legal cases.
 For instance, in Neb.
-Rev. Stat. § 25-3304, referral relationships between attorney and funders are prohibited, preventing the attorney from having a conflict of interest.
+Rev. Stat. § 25-3304, referral relationships between attorneys and funders are prohibited, preventing the attorney from having a conflict of interest.
 Meanwhile, Neb.
-Rev. Stat. § 25-3306 states that third-party funders are barred from accessing any information that is privileged under the attorney-client relationship, or making any decisions affecting the case.
+Rev. Stat. § 25-3306 states that third-party funders are barred from accessing any information that is privileged under the attorney-client relationship or making any decisions affecting the case.
 Here at Nova Legal Funding, we make sure to comply with all laws and regulations pertaining to lawsuit funding in Nebraska.

 Another regulation to be aware of is that anybody who has received loans for the same case from another agency will need to have a lien filed.
-When applying for pre-settlement funding in Nebraska, it is imperative that you inform us if this is the case, as we will organise the repayment of this lien before we begin funding your case.
+When applying for pre-settlement funding in Nebraska, it is imperative that you inform us if this is the case, as we will organize the repayment of this lien before we begin funding your case.

 Nebraska Personal Injury Law: How Does it Affect Legal Funding?